BouldAR-Warwick/HoldLabeller/README.md

 H = print current label for hold
 P = print current label count
-R = toggle between showing a hold or showing a route (was just for the presentation)
+R = toggle between showing a hold or showing a route (was just for the presentation) B = Creating pictures of bounding boxes of all labelled holds
 ```
 NOTE: only first 5 are currently being classified, so ignore 6-0.